Nolley 27 points, Memphis 14 3s over Colorado St in NIT semi

 David Roddy had 18 points and Isaiah Stevens 17 for Colorado State (20-7).

-Memphis came up just short of their first NCAA Tournament since 2013-14 in the third season of former player Penny Hardaway coaching his alma mater.

-The Tigers are 9-2 since the start of February, both one-possession losses six days apart against NCAA tourney Sweet 16 team Houston.
+Memphis’ last NCAA Tournament was 2013-14, and the Tigers just missed this year.
+They are 9-2 since the start of February with a pair one-possession losses six days apart against NCAA Sweet 16 team Houston.
 The sixth-ranked Cougars won 76-74 in the American Athletic Conference tournament semifinals, five days after hitting a last-second 3 at home to beat Memphis 67-64 in the regular-season finale.

-The Tigers were a No. 1 seed in the NIT, which was reduced from its usual 32 to 16 teams and is being played in North Texas because of the coronavirus pandemic that led to the event’s cancellation last year.
+The Tigers were instead a No. 1 seed in the NIT, which was reduced from its usual 32 to 16 teams and is being played in North Texas because of the coronavirus pandemic that led to the event’s cancellation last year.
 It is the first time the final NIT games are being played outside of New York City.

+Hardaway says it takes a lot keep his team from getting distracted during a game, but that he doesn’t expect any lack of motivation Sunday.

+“I don’t think so because it’s for the championship,” Hardaway said.
+“We’re playing good basketball.
+We know who we are. ”

-After Roddy started the second half with a 3 to get Colorado State within three points, Memphis responded with a 16-3 run in which Nolley hit a 3 and scored seven points.
+After Roddy started the second half with a 3 to get Colorado State within three points, Memphis responded with a 16-3 run that included seven points from Nolley.

-Memphis made its big run before halftime came, while the Rams missed 10 consecutive shots over a stretch of more than six minutes.
-After the 3s by Quinones, the Tigers led 37-23 on a jumper by Damion Baugh with 3:40 left in the first half.
+Memphis’ big run before halftime came while the Rams missed 10 consecutive shots over a stretch of more than six minutes.
+After the 3s by Quinones, the Tigers led 37-23 on a jumper by Damion Baugh with 3:40 left.
+They shot 56% overall (34 of 61) and 52% on 3s (14 of 27).

+“We let their shooters have too many rhythm 3s,” Colorado State coach Niko Medved said.

-The Rams also got off to a slow start, missing their first four shots before going ahead 21-15 on a jumper by Stevens midway through the first half.
-Stevens hit a 3 in the final minute to cut the halftime deficit to 44-38.
+The Rams led 21-15 on a jumper by Stevens midway through the first half, and his 3 in the final minute cut the halftime deficit to 44-38.
+But they had several shooting droughts, and were 39% overall (20 of 52) against the Memphis pressure defense.

+“They are so unique in what they do,” Medved said.
+“It’s not anything we were not ready for, or surprised by.
+We just didn’t execute the way we needed to.”

 UP NEXT

-The NIT championship game, more than 1,500 miles from Madison Square Garden, with the Tigers facing the winner of Saturday’s other semifinal game that matched No. 4 seeds Mississippi State and Louisiana Tech.
+The NIT championship game, more than 1,500 miles from Madison Square Garden, with the Tigers facing the winner of Saturday’s other semifinal that matched No. 4 seeds Mississippi State and Louisiana Tech.
 Colorado State plays the loser in a consolation game.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25